 Elective Title: 93KI860 — ADOLESCENT MEDICINE

 This course will prepare medical students to supervise and maintain optimal health for adolescents.
-The student will be primarily focused in outpatient clinics involving adolescent primary care and specialty care of the adolescent, including eating disorders, gynecology, and diabetes.
-There will be some in-patient experiences.
+The student will be primarily focused in outpatient clinics involving adolescent primary care and specialty care of the adolescent, including eating disorders and gynecology.
+There will be minimal in-patient experiences unless the student requests to be scheduled for inpatient care.
 All outpatient sites will be one to one with faculty supervisors.
 There is no evening nor weekend call.
-Students will attend approximately 12 hours of didactic lectures throughout the month long with teaching given during inpatient rounds.
+Students will attend approximately 12 hours of didactic lectures throughout the month long with additional teaching given during inpatient rounds.
 Students will participate in other supervised activities with residents including journal article reviews, case conference, book clubs or clinical tool development.
 Students should be aware that they will be at multiple sites around Indianapolis and must be able to provide their own transportation to various clinic sites.

 Director: Cynthia L Robbins, M.D.

-Location: Riley Hospital for Children at IU Health and associated out-patient clinics (Indianapolis)
+Location: Riley Hospital for Children at IU Health and associated out-patient clinics; Eskenazi Health out-patient clinics and school based clinics (Indianapolis)

 Other Faculty: Adolescent Medicine and Clinical Faculty in Pediatrics, including Drs.
-Blackwell, Blythe, Fox, Fortenberry, Gray, Kester, Ott, Palmer, Phipps, Rohr-Kirchgraber, Rouse, Robbins, and Williams
+Blackwell, Fox, Fortenberry, Gray, Herrara, Ott, Palmer, Phipps, Rohr-Kirchgraber, Rouse, Robbins, Stegnik, Sullivan and Williams

 - 1) Gather accurate information about the health history that enables essential management, appropriate screening and intervention of common reproductive health issues including normal pubertal development, menstrual disorders and sexually transmitted infections (MK1)